 Common challenges in AED maintenance include oversight of regular checks, staff training adequacy, budget constraints for replacement parts, and accurate record-keeping.
 Solutions involve implementing reminders, enhancing training programs, securing additional funding, and adopting digital maintenance tracking systems.

 Manufacturer warranties and service contracts play a critical role in covering repairs, replacements, and scheduled maintenance, thereby reducing maintenance costs and ensuring compliance with manufacturer guidelines.
+Routine AED maintenance costs are typically limited to battery and pad replacement, which are significantly less expensive than purchasing a new AED unit.
+Neglecting AED maintenance can result in expired pads, depleted batteries, or failed self-tests, which may prevent the device from delivering a shock during an emergency.

 Regulatory bodies enforce standards for AED maintenance, including inspection protocols, training requirements, and operational guidelines, ensuring AED readiness and adherence to safety regulations.